-When the program advances or is advanced from the Process phase it enters the Pre- Annealing cooling segment.
-During this segment the kiln will cool quickly down to 960 °F (516 °C).
-It is very important not to open the lid after it has entered this phase.
-If the kiln is forced to cool beyond 960 °F (516 °C) it can introduce stress into the glass.
-(For more information on programs and program segments see Glass 101).
+When the program advances or is advanced from the Process phase it enters the pre-Annealing Cooling Phase (Segment 3).
+During this phase the kiln will cool quickly down to 960 °F. It is very important not to open the lid after it has entered this phase.
+If the kiln is forced to cool beyond 960 °F it can introduce stress into the glass.

-After Pre-Annealing the program enters the final segment which is the Annealing segment.
+After segment 3, the program enters the final segment which is the Annealing segment.
 Again, do not open the kiln lid during this segment.
-The kiln will shut off and cool at a natural rate after the temperature reaches 800 °F (427 °C).
-Opening the lid during this period may cause pieces to crack.
+The kiln will shut off and cool at a natural rate after the temperature reaches 800 °F. Opening the lid during this period may cause pieces to crack.